FumaGuma/Photomath/README.md

 *Note: When passing an image to the system the multiplication should be written as `x` and division as `/`.*

 It consists of three main parts.
 First are the open CV image processing tools which are located in <code>imageprocessing.py</code>.
-Pass the image of the equation to the <code>imageprocessing.cropped_dataset</code> to get the array of cropped symbols.
+The user can pass the image of the equation to the <code>imageprocessing.cropped_dataset</code> to get the array of cropped symbols.
 You can fine tune the function with <code>dilate_multiplier</code> parameter if the symbols are too partitioned and <code>minimum_area</code> parameter if the background noise is being recognized as a symbol.

 Basic Handwritten Math Symbols Dataset<br/>